How coronavirus is impacting Randwick City

 - Library venue bookings by external parties have been suspended.
 Hirers are being notified directly.

-All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are closed as of 28 March 2020 until further notice.
+All outdoor gyms in Randwick City (Maroubra, Clovelly, Chifley, Kensington and Frenchmans Bay) are reopening from Friday 15 May 2020.

 Randwick Local Planning Panel (RLPP) meetings

-Chifley Skate Park and Maroubra Skate Park are closed as of 28 March 2020 until further notice.
+Chifley Skate Park and Maroubra Skate Park are reopening from Friday 15 May 2020.

-- There is no impact to waste collection services (except On Call bookings).
+- There is no impact to household waste collection services

 - The Randwick Recycling Centre will close Saturdays, but remain open on weekdays.